joomla-framework/database/docs/overview.md

 - `initialise` is a hook for configuring the command class, conceptually this is similar to `Symfony\Component\Console\Command\Command::configure()`
 - `execute` is the method which runs the command's logic

+The package comes with two commands commonly used in applications:

+- `help` to display help information about a command
+- `list` to display a list of the available commands

 ### Lazy Loading Commands

 As of Symfony 3.4, Symfony supports lazy loading command classes through a command loader.
 Our Console package provides a similar feature that can